Skip to main content

 University of Texas at Austin

 These aren’t self-help concepts.
-They’re peer-reviewed findings replicated across thousands of participants.
+They’re peer-reviewed findings tested across thousands of people.

 The Workbook